ashuifh/project_1/README.md

-# 🧩 Rat in a Maze Visualization
+# 🧩 Maze Pathfinding Algorithm

 An interactive visualization tool that demonstrates how different pathfinding algorithms solve the classic **Rat in a Maze** problem.
 Users can draw their own maze and watch how algorithms like DFS, BFS, Dijkstra, and A* explore and find the path.